 Rick has worked with institutions nationwide, helping them to utilize his firm’s mission, market, and margin approach in strategic planning and business development.
 He has been a leading voice in the development of new business models for higher education, working closely with the Association of Governing Boards, the Bill and Melinda Gates Foundation, the Lumina Foundation, NACUBO, and others to develop a new language and new metrics around cost, price, and finance issues for the higher education sector.

 Rick joined College of Notre Dame of Maryland (now Notre Dame of Maryland University) in 1998 as Vice President for Finance and Administration.
 Prior to that, he served for four years at Carroll Community College, where he helped lead the creation of this college.
 From 1992 to 1994, Rick was a Finance Policy Analyst for the Maryland Higher Education Commission.
-He also served on the Maryland General Assembly House Committee on Ways and Means from 1989 to 1992, focusing on education and taxation issues.
+He also staffed the Maryland General Assembly (including the House Committee on Ways and Means) from 1989 to 1992, focusing on education and taxation issues.